 Interruptible Capacity equals Energinet’s expectations as regards the probability of Interruptible Capacity being available in a given Entry and/or Exit Point (the price reflects the probability for interruption).
 The probability calculation includes specific conditions at the relevant point such as expected flow scenarios, Backhaul and non-use of Firm Capacity and Interruptible Capacity, respectively.

-Information about the expected Capacity limits at a given Entry or Exit Point at any time in respect of Firm Capacity and Interruptible Capacity, respectively, is available via Energinet Online.
+Information about the expected Capacity limits at a given Entry or Exit Point at any time in respect of Firm Capacity and Interruptible Capacity, respectively, is available via the ENTSOG Transparency Platform or EDS.

 Deadlines